 Medium term notes are initially recognised at fair value.
 After initial measurement, these liabilities are carried at fair value through profit or loss with all fair value movements directly recognised in profit or loss.
-The guarantee given by the parent company is both embedded in the CVA calculation on the loans and the DVA calculation of the medium term notes given the fact those adjustments are based on indicative credit spread of the parent company AXA Bank Belgium S.A./N.V. regularly received from other Banks.
+The guarantee given by the parent company is both embedded in the CVA calculation on the bonds and the DVA calculation of the medium term notes given the fact those adjustments are based on indicative credit spread of the parent company AXA Bank Belgium S.A./N.V. regularly received from other Banks (such as Crédit Agricole, Deutsche Bank, ING, BNPP or Natixis for example).
+This method calculates the difference between the spread on the date of issue (which is the average of the received contributions) and the same level on the reporting date.
+This difference is used to determine the theoretic cash flow at the date of each coupon, corresponding with the value fluctuations due to the changes in credit risk.
+They are then discounted to determine the debit or credit value adjustment for each issue.
+The Company is not subject to an accounting mismatch defined in IFRS 7.10.